fitz-n-scoots/learning_python_fundamentals/examples/chapter#3/chapter#3.md

 # Chapter 3

 ## what types of numbers do we use in python
-binary & power of 2
+binary & octal

 ### how are they differnt
-A power of two is a number that can be expressed as 2
+octal is base eight
 Binary, on the other hand, is a numeral
 system that uses only two digits, 0 and 1,